 Let’s literally read what the specification is saying.
 “Voltage from Gate to Source of negative four volts.”
-Using different words, you might read it as: subtract the GATE voltage value from the SOURCE voltage value.
+Using different words, you might read it as “GATE voltage value minus the SOURCE voltage value.”

 Look at the voltages in this “high-side switch” configuration:

-Now this is the same circuit but the GATE is connected to ground instead of 5 volts.
+Now, this is the same circuit, but the GATE is connected to ground instead of 5 volts.